 Neither edX or Coursera require formal admission.
 Although they offer advanced courses and specialization tracks, most students start with no experience.
 Pathrise fellows should have some background in their chosen field so that they can fully benefit from our industry workshops and 1-on-1 sessions, which can cover challenging technical interview questions.
 We have tracks in software engineering, product design, data science, digital marketing, sales, product management, strategy, and ops.

 While both Coursera and edX offer financial aid, students pay monthly, upfront, or through loans.
-Pathrise offers a 9% income share agreement (ISA), meaning they pay nothing until they land a job.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they land a job they love and start working.
 We never require upfront payments or deposits.

 Pathrise optimizes the job search through 1-on-1 mentoring.
 With our tips and guidance, fellows have seen their interview scores double and their application responses triple.
 If you are interested in working with any of our mentors to land your dream job, join Pathrise.